list view

 In Malaysia, a valid e-Invoice must comprise 53 mandatory fields which includes crucial information such as seller and buyer particulars, item descriptions, quantities, prices, taxes, total amounts, payment specifics, and more.

-E-Invoicing Implementation Timeline in Malaysia
+Phase 2 E-Invoicing Implementation Timeline in Malaysia

 LHDN intends to roll out e-Invoicing gradually in stages to ensure a seamless transition.
 Here is the timeline for the implementation of e-invoicing in Malaysia: